Reshma2714/Reshma2714/README.md

 ## 🎯 Career Goals

 I'm looking to join a data-driven team where I can apply my analytical skills, grow with mentorship, and contribute to impactful business decisions.
-I’m especially excited about working in industries like **e-commerce, finance, healthtech, and sports analytics**.

 ---